Skip to content Skip to footer navigation

 woman operating reverse cycle air con

-Many utility providers have launched relief measures in response to COVID-19 and have regular hardship policies for people who may be struggling to pay their energy bills.
-Some providers, such as Energy Australia and AGL, currently allow you to request a payment extension online or set up a payment plan.
+Most utility providers have hardship policies for people who may be struggling to pay their energy bills.
+Some providers allow you to request a payment extension online or set up a payment plan, so if you're struggling to pay your bill, start by contacting your provider.

-If you're working from home you will also be able to make a tax claim for electricity expenses associated with heating, cooling and lighting the area where you are working, and for powering devices you are using for work.
+If you're working from home, you may be able to make a tax claim for electricity expenses associated with heating, cooling and lighting the area where you are working, as well as for powering devices you are using for work.
+Consult with a tax expert or your accountant to figure out if this applies to your situation.

 Check the rates you're paying and switch to get a better deal